Finding the Right Community for Your Small Business

 When investing in a paid community makes sense

 The most important thing?
-Be clear on why you’re joining and what support you actually need.
+Be clear on why you’re joining and what support you need.

-A supportive small business community should help you:
+A supportive small business community like The Small Business Community should help you:

 Feel seen, understood, and safe to ask questions